Are you a 'lefty'?

 Dr Kim says

 All of us have to learn to use both hands for some things.
-When you are old enough to drive a car in Australia you have to change gears with your left hand even though you are right handed.
+When you are old enough to drive a manual car in Australia you have to change gears with your left hand even though you are right handed.
 You need to use both hands to be able to type properly.
 You need to use both arms to give someone a hug!

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.